 Written By: Brandy Miller | March 2, 2017 | No Comments

-If you are creating a new business in Berks County or the Reading region of Pennsylvania, one of the first decisions you will have to make is the business entity or formation you wish your company to take.
+If you are creating a new business, one of the first decisions you will have to make is the business entity or formation you wish your company to take.
 In Pennsylvania, there are several options, including:

 This business entity protects all its owners from having their assets targeted in legal claims.
 To establish an LLC, owners must file a Certificate of Organization with the Pennsylvania Corporation Bureau.

 - No one entity provides absolute protection against liability.
 However, some will protect your assets more than others.

 - Also, each business entity has specific tax advantages or disadvantages.